hsd01/cop_json_to_sqlite3_db/README.md

 # cop_json_to_sqlite3_db

-GD.jsn contains data in json format and file csv_json_into_DB.py is script which access json file and copy all data into database.
+GD.json contains data in json format and file csv_json_into_DB.py is script which access json file and copy all data into database.

 GD.json is not been uploaded yet.. will upload it soon